huntdatacenter/docs/docs/coordination/agreements/downloads.md

 - **Lab leader:** This is the name of the individual that is the contracting party of your lab agreement with HUNT Cloud, typically your principal investigator or center leader.

-- **Remote party**: This is the institution that your will transfer data to and from.
+- **Organization**: This is the external institution outside your lab that your will transfer data to and from.
 We use this information to sanity check your network address.

-Do also specify the country where the machine reside.
+- **Country**: This is the country where the external machine reside.
 We use this information for reporting to your data controller.

 - **Network**: This is the public IP address for the remote machine in a [IPv4](https://en.wikipedia.org/wiki/IPv4)-format which is defined as four set of numbers separated by dots.
 Contact your remote party for this information.
 If the machine is located outside NTNU, the network address can **not** start with **`10.`**, **`192.`** or **`172.`** since these are internal addresses that are unreachable outside your institution.